-There are a lot of tiny, pocket tripods out there.
+There’s a lot of tiny, pocket tripods out there.
 But most of them can’t hold much weight.
 Nearly all of them can hold a compact camera or GoPro but struggle with a DSLR or large mirrorless setup.
 You can step up to a heavier-duty tabletop tripod, but that often adds bulk.

 They’ve also released their Pocket ‘Pod, a small table-top setup designed for use on the go.
+And that’s what I’m focusing on here, after having been shooting with it for a while now.

 There are two versions of the Pocket ‘Pod legs.
 The basic version (model TFA-01) splays the legs in a single position.
 You can also stand it more upright, but because there’s no way to locks the legs in a more upright position the stability will vary by the amount of grip on the surface and the weight of the camera rig you put on it.
 But it’s also very strong–with the legs fully splayed it has a load capacity of up to 100 pounds.